sdclibbery/tradr/README.md

-  x Fetch transfers for each account x Send to DB x Store prices of BTC/ETH/LTC in GBP/EUR/USD each day instead
-* Bot to backfill prices with historic data since 2017
+  x Fetch transfers for each account x Send to DB x Store prices of BTC/ETH/LTC in GBP/EUR/USD each day instead x Bot to backfill prices with historic data since 2017 x Run it for all price-tracked products in dev and live, then backup DB
- * Pass in the product
- * Open and parse the relevant CSV files
- * Write price data to DB (??weekly before 2017?)
- * Run it for all price-tracked products in dev and live, then backup DB
 * New account history page
  * Fetch all account history for all relevant currencies (EUR, GBP, BTC, ETH, LTC)
  * Crunch down so its maximum of daily granularity